mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class06.md

 - **Need for Early Adopters**: For a blockchain network to be valuable, it needs a critical mass of users or nodes.
 This requires early adopters to start the network effects.

 - **Unclear Path to Incremental Adoption**: However, the path to incremental adoption is often not clear.
 It can be challenging to convince individuals or organizations to adopt the technology when the network is still small and the benefits of participation are not yet fully realized.

+## Comparing Permissioned and Permissionless Blockchains in the Financial Sector

+The financial sector often favors the use of blockchain technology for its potential to enhance transparency, security, and efficiency.
+However, the choice between permissioned and permissionless blockchains can significantly impact the system's functionality and suitability for specific applications.

+### Permissioned Blockchains

+Permissioned blockchains are characterized by a known set of participants.
+This means that access to the blockchain is restricted to approved entities, which can be individuals or organizations.

+- **No Proof of Work or Mining**: Unlike permissionless blockchains, permissioned blockchains do not require proof of work (PoW) or mining.
+This can lead to faster transaction times and lower energy consumption.

+- **No Need for a Native Currency**: Permissioned blockchains do not require a native currency to incentivize participants to maintain the network.
+This can simplify the system and reduce potential regulatory issues.

+- **Distributed Database Technology**: At their core, permissioned blockchains operate as a form of distributed database technology.
+They allow for shared control and access to data, enhancing transparency and collaboration.

+### Permissionless Blockchains

+Permissionless blockchains, on the other hand, allow anyone to participate, making the participants unknown.

+- **Security Based on Incentives**: The security of permissionless blockchains is often based on economic incentives.
+Participants (miners) are rewarded with native currency for validating transactions and maintaining the network.

+- **Native Currency**: Permissionless blockchains typically have a native currency, such as Bitcoin or Ether.
+This currency serves as an incentive for participants and can also be used for transactions within the network.

+- **Crypto-Economics**: The operation of permissionless blockchains is often described as crypto-economics.
+This term refers to the combination of cryptography, which secures the data, and economics, which incentivizes participants.